Gabolate/AssemblyGuide/README.md

 - ### Define Doubleword

-  Used to define 1 or multiple doublewords (4 bytes, equivalent to a 'int' type in C# or a 32-Bit integer)
+  Used to define 1 or multiple doublewords (4 bytes, equivalent to a 'int'/'uint' type in C# or a 32-Bit integer)

   Usages:
   ```asm